ossf/allstar/opt-out.md

 ```

 Submit a PR to the `.allstar` repo that removes your repo name from that list.

-When the PR is merged, Allstar will be disabled on your repository.
+When the PR is merged, Allstar should be disabled on your repository.
+If you still continue to receive issues, though, it means your project was also opted-in at the repository level.
+You must also follow the [repository-level instructions](disable-allstar-repository-level).

 ## Disable Allstar, repository level
 These instuctions uninstall Allstar when it is configured directly on your repository (not at the organization level).